askvortsov1/bonsai_tutorials/tutorials/todo_list/1_static_components.md

 the frontend, as a serialized data structure.
 Because our frontend and backend are both in OCaml, they can share the same data model!

-A simple task should probably have a title, description, due date, and completion status.
+A simple task should probably have a title, description, id, due date, and completion status.
 So that's exactly what our model will look like!
 In `common`, create `task.ml` with the following
 contents: